Items, Funds & Bequests

 Items accepted into the Foundation will be assessed and housed in specialist, secure storage, in accordance with the Foundation's collection documentation and preservation policies.
 The principal archives and collection is housed in Melbourne in either the Bill Allsep House or Lionel Gell School of Instruction.
-Sub - archives are also in Brisbane for Queensland donations or for duplicated items.
+Sub - archives are also in the Coolum Showroom, Queensland for donations or for duplicated items.
 If there are several copies of a donated item within the Foundation’s collection e.g. publications, then the Foundation may sell them.
 The same applies to a donated vehicle or car body if it is duplicated or of non-archival importance.

 How can I get my memorabilia to the Foundation?

 The archivist will advise you the best way for its transport.
 It may be posted, delivered or collected depending on the size and weight.